- How to create an account on our infrastructure

 To use it, first create a new virtualenv like this:

 . /local/env/envpython-3.6.3.sh virtualenv ~/my_new_env

 This will create the directory ~/my_new_env.
 This directory will contain a minimal copy of Python 3.6.3 (the one you sourced just before), without any module installed in it, and completely isolated from the global 3.6.3 python version installed by GenOuest.
-You can source another version of Python (e.g. 2.7) if you prefer.
+If you prefer to use a Python 2.7 version, you can source 2.7.15 of Python if you prefer: